NOAA-OAR-WPO-SDII/Data-Forums/_sources/prep/technical-notes.md

 - Optional: If you want to run Jupyter notebooks locally, install:
   - [Anaconda](https://www.anaconda.com/download) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html)
   - Python 3.10 or later
-  - Required Python packages (listed in `requirements.txt` in the GitHub repo)
+  - Required Python packages (listed in `environment.yml` in the GitHub repo)

 💡 **Tip:** You do not need to install anything locally if you prefer to use the provided **Binder** link for cloud-based notebook execution.